eduvpn/documentation/API.md

 [BCP-47 language codes](https://en.wikipedia.org/wiki/IETF_language_tag).

 The `vpn_proto_list` field indicates which VPN protocol(s) are supported.
-If you client does not support any of the listed protocols, you can omit them, or mark them as unsupported.
+If a VPN client does not support (some) of the listed protocols, they can be omitted, or marked as unsupported in that VPN client.
 Currently `openvpn` and `wireguard` values are supported.
+As an example: a WireGuard only client SHOULD NOT list VPN profiles that only support OpenVPN.

 ## Connect